Light-it-labs/lightit-auth-laravel/README.md

 > [!IMPORTANT]
-> This package is based on and highly coupled to the Laravel Boilerplate from Light-It.
-For example, the main namespace is assumed to be 'Lightit', the paths where files are created, the exceptions those files use, and so on.
+> This package is based on and tightly coupled with the Light-it Laravel Boilerplate.
+> It assumes conventions like:
+> - Main namespace: `Lightit`
+> - Specific file paths
+> - Custom exceptions structure
 >
-> Just keep this in mind if you plan to use it in a different project.
+> Keep this in mind if you plan to integrate it into a different project.

+First, add the repository to your `composer.json`:

 ```json
 {
     "repositories": [